RishanR/EmuHub/README.md

 # EmuHub

-A console emulator game launcher that serves as a hub for all your video games.
+A multi-console emulator game launcher that serves as a hub for all your video games.

 ## Emulator and File Support